n0n3br/starwars-api-capture-serve/README.md

 ## Description

-This library capture all data from Star Wars API (https://swapi.dev/) and serve it locally.
+A library to capture all data from Star Wars API (https://swapi.dev/) and serve it locally.

 ---